sogaiu/ts-playground-setup/README.md

 This repository provides code to automate the process of assembling a tree-sitter playground that works with a user-specified list of grammars.

-This might be useful to demo one's grammar via a web server or to try out multiple grammars in a browser.
+This might be useful in the following sorts of cases:

+* Demo one's grammar via a web server...well, because :)
+* Switch between multiple alternate similar grammars for comparison [0]
+* Make it easier for folks to experience / investigate an issue with your grammar

 It may work on Unix-ish systems / environments [1] that have typical dev tools such as: